uniteeio/dotnet-core-mailjet-client/README.md

 ### Use send mail method

 You can use the send mail method following the example about to send a mail via a Mailjet Template.
-Some parameters are facultatives (attachementFile, variables, Cc mails)
+Some parameters are optionals (attachementFile, variables, Cc mails)

 ```
     await _iMailjetApiClient.SendMail(